nikrays/zapret2/docs/manual.en.md

 `nfqws2` does not run in kernel mode; it is a user-mode process.
 Therefore, the first stage of processing involves passing packets from the OS kernel to the `nfqws2` process.
 All four interception methods provide some degree of packet filtering.
 Linux offers the most extensive capabilities.
 The more unnecessary traffic is filtered out at this stage, the lower the CPU load, as passing packets between the kernel and user space involves significant overhead.

-When a packet arrives at `nfqws2`, the first step is to parse it according to the OSI model layers—extracting IP, IPv6, TCP, and UDP headers, as well as the data field.
+When a packet arrives at `nfqws2`, the first step is to parse it according to the OSI model layers - extracting IP, IPv6, TCP, and UDP headers, as well as the data field.
 This process is called dissection.
-The result of this process is a [dissect](#dissect-structure)—a representation of the packet as structures where individual fields can be addressed.
+The result of this process is a [dissect](#dissect-structure) - a representation of the packet as structures where individual fields can be addressed.

 Next, the `conntrack` subsystem built into `nfqws2` comes into play.
 This is a flow-tracking system built on top of individual packets.
 It searches for an existing flow record based on the packet's L3/L4 data.
 If no record exists, one is created.
 Old records with no recent activity are deleted.
 `conntrack` tracks the logical direction of packets within a flow (inbound/outbound), counts the number of packets and bytes passed in both directions, and monitors TCP sequence numbers.
 It is also used, when necessary, to reassemble messages transmitted across multiple packets.

-The payload type—the content of an individual packet or a group of packets—is identified via signatures.
+The payload type - the content of an individual packet or a group of packets - is identified via signatures.
 Based on the payload type, the protocol type for the entire flow is determined and maintained until the flow terminates.
 Different types of payloads can pass through a single flow.
 For example, the XMPP protocol usually carries several types of XMPP-specific messages as well as TLS-related messages.
-The flow protocol remains "xmpp," but subsequent packets are assigned various payload types—both known and unknown.
+The flow protocol remains "xmpp," but subsequent packets are assigned various payload types - both known and unknown.
 Unknown payloads are identified as "unknown."

 If a specific payload and flow protocol type require the reconstruction of a message from multiple packets, `nfqws2` begins buffering them in association with the `conntrack` record and prevents their immediate transmission.
 Once all packets of the message are received, the composite payload is reconstructed and, if necessary, decrypted.
-Further decisions are then made based on the fully assembled payload—[reasm](#handling-multi-packet-payloads)—or the result of assembly and decryption—[decrypt](#handling-multi-packet-payloads).
+Further decisions are then made based on the fully assembled payload - [reasm](#handling-multi-packet-payloads) or the result of assembly and decryption - [decrypt](#handling-multi-packet-payloads).

 Once the necessary information about the payload is obtained, the [profile](#using-multiple-profiles) classification system takes over.
 Profiles contain a set of filters and action commands.
-Profiles are filtered by L3 (IP protocol version, ipsets—IP address lists), L4 (TCP or UDP ports), and L6/L7 (flow protocol type, hostlists).
+Profiles are filtered by L3 (IP protocol version, ipsets - IP address lists), L4 (TCP or UDP ports), and L6/L7 (flow protocol type, hostlists).
 Profiles are scanned strictly in order from first to last.
 Upon the first filter match, that profile is selected, and the scanning stops.
 If none of the conditions are met, a default profile with no actions is selected.

 All subsequent actions are performed within the scope of the selected profile.
 The chosen profile is cached in the conntrack entry, so a fresh lookup is not required for every packet.

-A re-lookup occurs if the source data changes—specifically, upon the detection of an L7 protocol or a hostname.
+A re-lookup occurs if the source data changes - specifically, upon the detection of an L7 protocol or a hostname.
 In these instances, a new search is performed, and the profile is switched if necessary.
 A stream may undergo up to two such switches throughout its lifetime, as there are only two mutable parameters.

 Once a profile is selected, what constitutes its action-oriented logic?
 Actions are handled by Lua functions, and a profile can contain any number of them.
 Each call to a Lua function within a profile is referred to as an *instance*.
 A single function may be called multiple times with different parameters.
 Thus, the term "instance" describes a specific execution of a function, uniquely identified by the profile number and its sequential position within that profile.
 Instances are invoked using the `--lua-desync` parameters.
 Each instance receives an arbitrary set of arguments defined within `--lua-desync`.
 The execution order is critical to the strategy's logic and follows the exact sequence in which the `--lua-desync` parameters are specified.

 [in-profile filters](#in-profile-filters) are also available.
 There are three types: the `--payload` filter (a list of payloads accepted by the instance) and two range filters, `--in-range` and `--out-range`, which define the specific byte range within the stream that the instance should process.
 Once defined, in-profile filters apply to all subsequent instances until they are redefined.
 The primary purpose of these filters is to minimize relatively slow Lua calls by offloading as much decision-making as possible to the C-side code.

 When a packet reaches a Lua instance, the function receives two [parameters](#lua-function-prototype): `ctx` and `desync`. `ctx` provides a context for interacting with specific C-side functions.
 The [`desync`](#structure-of-the-desync-table) parameter is a table containing various attributes of the packet being processed.
-Most notably, it includes the [dissect](#структура-диссекта) (the `dis` subtable) and information from the conntrack entry (the [track subtable](#the-track-table-structure)).
+Most notably, it includes the [dissect](#dissect-structure) (the `dis` subtable) and information from the conntrack entry (the [track subtable](#the-track-table-structure)).
 Numerous other parameters can be inspected by executing [`var_debug(desync)`](#var_debug) or by using the pre-built [`pktdebug`](#pktdebug) instance.

 During the [replay](#handling-multi-packet-payloads) of delayed packets, the Lua instance receives details such as the part number, the total number of parts in the original message, the current part's position, and [reasm](#handling-multi-packet-payloads) or [decrypt](#handling-multi-packet-payloads) data if available.